oa-333/elog/README.md

     8# 0x716a4842a28b __libc_start_main()                      at <N/A>  (libc.so.6)
     9# 0x5c4bddcba745 _start() +37                             at <N/A>  (wal_test_linux)

-It is also possible to dump stack trace of all running threads (experimental):
+It is also possible to dump stack trace of all running threads, as in pstack (experimental):

     ELOG_APP_STACK_TRACE_EX(logger, elog::ELEVEL_INFO, "", 0, "Testing application stack trace");